 - Subtract the bias image (CCD only). (acsccd/doBias)

 - Multiply by gain to convert DN to electrons. (acsccd/toElectrons or acs2d/toElectrons)

 - Subtract the bias level, which is determined from overscan regions (CCD only).
 For post-SM4 full frame WFC images, also correct for bias shift, cross-talk, and striping. (acsccd/doBlev)

-- Flag sink pixels in the DQ array of WFC images. (acsccd/doSink)
+- Flag sink pixels in the DQ array of WFC images (CCD only). (acsccd/doSink)

 - Calculate a noise model for each pixel and record it in the error (ERR) array. (acsccd/doNoise or acs2d/doNoise)

-- Perform pixel-based CTE corrections for applicable WFC images. (acscte)
+- Perform pixel-based CTE corrections for applicable WFC images (CCD only). (acscte)

 - Combine images, with cosmic ray rejection, for "CR-SPLIT" and repeated exposures (CCD only). (acsrej)

 - Perform global linearity corrections (MAMA only). (acs2d/doNonLin)